opencost/opencost-website/docs/install.md

   -f https://raw.githubusercontent.com/opencost/opencost/develop/kubernetes/prometheus/extraScrapeConfigs.yaml
 ```

-This Prometheus installation is based on Prom community helm chart, and by default your Prometheus might scrape unnecessary metrics.
-For production, you can refer to the Kubecost [user metrics list](https://guide.kubecost.com/hc/en-us/articles/4425134686743-User-Metrics) to filter with 'keep', for reference take a look at scrape config in the Kubecost installation [chart](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.98/cost-analyzer/charts/prometheus/values.yaml#L1208).
+This Prometheus installation is based on the [Prometheus Community Kubernetes Helm Chart](https://prometheus-community.github.io/helm-charts) and by default your Prometheus may scrape unnecessary metrics.
+For production, you may refer to the Kubecost [user metrics list](https://guide.kubecost.com/hc/en-us/articles/4425134686743-User-Metrics) to filter with `keep` and for reference look at the scrape config in the Kubecost installation [chart](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.98/cost-analyzer/charts/prometheus/values.yaml#L1208).

-If you are going to connect existing Prometheus instance which is already consuming KSM metrics, please consider visiting this page about [KSM metrics emission](https://guide.kubecost.com/hc/en-us/articles/4408095797911), because OpenCost currently implements the same architecture and you might get overlapping metrics.
+If you are going to connect existing Prometheus instance which is already consuming KSM metrics, please consider visiting this page about [KSM metrics emission](https://guide.kubecost.com/hc/en-us/articles/4408095797911) because OpenCost currently implements the same architecture and you might get overlapping metrics.

+### Providing your own Prometheus

+If you want to use your own Prometheus:
+ 1. Set the PROMETHEUS_SERVER_ENDPOINT [environment variable](https://github.com/opencost/opencost/blob/develop/kubernetes/opencost.yaml#L154) to the address of your Prometheus server.
+ 2. Add the [scrapeConfig](https://raw.githubusercontent.com/opencost/opencost/develop/kubernetes/prometheus/extraScrapeConfigs.yaml) to it, using the preferred means for your Prometheus install (ie. ```-f https://raw.githubusercontent.com/opencost/opencost/develop/kubernetes/prometheus/extraScrapeConfigs.yaml```).

 ## Installing OpenCost

-If providing your own Prometheus:
- 1. Set the PROMETHEUS_SERVER_ENDPOINT [environment variable](https://github.com/opencost/opencost/blob/develop/kubernetes/opencost.yaml#L154) to the address of your prometheus server
- 2. Add the [scrapeConfig](https://raw.githubusercontent.com/opencost/opencost/develop/kubernetes/prometheus/extraScrapeConfigs.yaml) to it

 If you used the Prometheus install command from `Prerequisites`, the command below will install OpenCost on your cluster: